sgonzalez/emergence-neuralnet/README.md

 ## Child Feedforward
 A standard multilayer perceptron neural network.
-You can quickly try out this component by running ```./feedforward -C ../examples/test.commands ../examples/test.structure ../examples/test.weights``` from within the ```child_feedforward``` directory.
+You can quickly try out this component by running:

+    ./feedforward -C ../examples/test.commands ../examples/test.structure ../examples/test.weights

+from within the ```child_feedforward``` directory.

 ### Notes
 * All layers are fully connected (i.e. in every neuron in a layer has a connecting dendrite to each neuron in the upstream layer).
 Every pair of adjacent layers forms a fully-connected, bipartite graph.